littlerobots/cupboard/README.md

 # Note
 For new Android projects, using [Room](https://developer.android.com/topic/libraries/architecture/room) is recommended.
-It uses more modern primitives, maintained by Google and integrates well other Jetpack libraries.
+It uses more modern primitives, is maintained by Google and integrates well other Jetpack libraries.

 # About Cupboard for Android